Snocember/Snocember/README.md

 <ul>
   <li> 🌱 I’m interested in python, java, kotlin, html and css.</li>
-  <li> 🔭 I’m currently working on a Twitch-Spotify-Songrequest-Tool.</li>
   <li> ✨ Now and then i'll contribute something here. (: </li>
 </ul>